Vanquishing the virus: See the stats that show the COVID crisis is improving

 Thought the average death toll remains substantially higher than the country’s first case peak in April and May, we’ve seen statistics drastically drop over the last three weeks to an average of 2,500 daily deaths, according to a tally by the New York Times.

 Even with the improvements, lives are still being lost at a rate of about 21,000 per week.
-471,000 Americans have died since the beginning of the pandemic.
+Four hundred seventy-one thousand Americans have died since the beginning of the pandemic.

 All this comes as President Joe Biden’s team is styling itself on war footing as it attacks the coronavirus pandemic.
 Top aides say the administration is using every “tool the federal government has to battle on every front.”
 His team has been rolling out an almost dizzying array of new efforts and appeals — everything from building a surgical glove factory to asking Americans to wear masks while walking their dogs.